 \subsection{Information-Inefficiency in MoE Parameters}

 The current \emph{de facto} Brain Floating Point (BF16) representation used by modern LLMs is information-theoretically inefficient, which burdens the I/O efficiency.\\

 \textbf{BF16 Parameters.} In the BF16 format, each real number is represented by a \emph{sign} bit, 8 \emph{exponent} bits, and 7 \emph{mantissa} bits, and can be computed as $(-1)^{\text{sign}}\times 2^{\text{exponent}-127}\times(1.\text{mantissa})$.
-The well balance between numerical range (up to $\pm3.39\times10^{38}$) and precision (down to $1.18\times10^{-38}$) has made BF16 widely adopted in both LLM training \cite{BF16Train} and inference \cite{GiveMeBF16}. \\
+The well-balanced nature between numerical range (up to $\pm3.39\times10^{38}$) and precision (down to $1.18\times10^{-38}$) has made BF16 widely adopted in both LLM training \cite{BF16Train} and inference \cite{GiveMeBF16}. \\

-\textbf{Low-Entropy Exponent Bits.} Prior studies have observed pronounced entropy heterogeneity across different bit-fields in BF16 parameters\cite{ZipNN, HuffLLM, NeuZip, DF11}, where sign and mantissa bits exhibit near-random distributions, exponent bits are highly redundant.
+\textbf{Low-Entropy Exponent Bits.} Prior studies have observed pronounced entropy heterogeneity across different bit-fields in BF16 parameters \cite{ZipNN, HuffLLM, NeuZip, DF11}, where sign and mantissa bits exhibit near-random distributions, while exponent bits are highly redundant.
 To quantify this effect in MoE models, we analyze the expert network parameters and plot the probability mass heatmaps of the exponent-bit symbols.
 As shown in Fig.\ref{fig:entropy}, the distributions of exponent symbols are consistently skewed across all evaluated models, with the support set containing only $14.06\%$, $11.33\%$, and $14.84\%$ of symbols, respectively.
 Such strong skewness directly indicates substantial statistical redundancy and high compressibility of BF16 representations from an information-theoretic perspective.
 We further apply two general-purpose lossless compressors, LZ4HC \cite{LZ4} and ZSTD \cite{ZSTD}, to MoE parameters.
 The normalized compressed sizes are shown in Fig. \ref{fig:compression_ratio}.
 LZ4HC reduces model size to $74\%$, while ZSTD achieves $68\%$, approaching the Shannon entropy lower bound (calculated using numerical results in Fig.\ref{fig:entropy} as $66.02\%$, $65.96\%$, and $66.52\%$ for the three models, respectively).
 These results indicate that current off-the-shelf compressors can already yield substantial size reduction.\\